InceptionCyberSecurity/PassGen8Chars/README.md

 # Password Generation
 The chars.txt file is used to define the allowed characters.
 Subsequently, an 8 character password is generated. <br/>
 Based on the UK Keyboard layout but you could specify other linguistical characters in chars.txt. <br/>
-This is the sent to a user defined email.
+This is then sent to a user defined email.
 Alter the email in passgen8.py to the one you want the new password to be sent to. <br/>
 Written by Nathan Jones nathan.jones@arcadeusops.com <br/>

 ## Ethical Notice